Ben Ryan – Managing Director

 Over a 15-year career, Ben has carried out work that bridges the cultural and economic gap between commercial media, the arts and People of Colour communities.

 Ben is a trustee of Pacitti Company, SPILL Festival and Peer2Peer Education.
 He is an advisor for PRSF Momentum Music Fund.
-Ben is on the steering committee for Help Musicians National Mentoring Fund and is a Fellow of the International Society of Performing Arts (2013-2016).
+Ben is on the steering committee for Help Musicians National Mentoring Fund and was a Fellow of the International Society of Performing Arts (2013-2016).
 He is a fellow of the Royal Society Of Arts.
-Ben has an MA in Arts Administration and Cultural Policy from Goldsmiths, University of London.
+Ben has an MA with distinction in Arts Administration and Cultural Policy from Goldsmiths, University of London.

 email – firstname.lastname@example.org